 Use the library as a free workplace

-If you’re a student, remote worker, or entrepreneur, you may already understand just how difficult it can be to work productively from home.
+If you’re a student, remote worker (full-time or freelancing on Upwork), or an entrepreneur, you may already understand just how difficult it can be to work productively from home.

 This is one of the major reasons why there’s been an emergence of “coworking” spaces over the past few years.